*A. S. E. Hubbard, PhD (Chair)—nonverbal communication, conflict and relational management, deception

 Students must complete 33 credit hours, including:

 COMG 301 and 302 should be taken no later than the semester after the major is declared.
 In residence policy: A minimum of 15 credit hours which includes COMG 302, must be taken in the Department of Communicology at UH Manoa.
 Introductory courses do not count as electives.
-Electives must have a prerequisite or be numbered 300 or above and only three (3) credit hours of COMG 399 or COMG 499 (or a combination of the two classes), and/or up to three (3) credit hours of COMG 453 may be applied to the communicology major degree.
+Electives must have a prerequisite or be numbered 300 or above.
+Additionally, up to three (3) credit hours from any combination of COMG 399, COMG 499, and/or COMG 453 may be used to fulfill the Communicology major elective requirements.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.